bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t always hold on to the things that are important.
-By letting them go we gain something else.
+> Definiteness of purpose is the starting point of all achievement.

-> — Kunio Yaobi —
+> — W. Clement Stone —

 </div>